olavt/KubernetesRaspberryPI/README.md

 docker build -t <your-name>-arm32 -f Dockerfile.arm32 .
 ```

 Now you need to tag and push the new Docker image to a registry, which needs to be accessable from your Kubernetes cluster.
-I'm using the Azure Container Registry, which is a private Dcoker registry, for this.
+I'm using the Azure Container Registry, which is a private Docker registry, for this.
 I have not included detailed instructions, but it's basically just a "docker push ..." command.

 ## Create a Kubernetes Deplyment and Service for your application